 Bus Accidents Tend to Include Multiple Injuries or Fatalities

 As recently as March of 2019, a charter bus ran off the road in Virginia with 56 people on board.
-Two people were killed in the crash.
+The crash killed two people.
 The remainder of the 54 survivors were all hospitalized with injuries, some life-threatening.
-In this case, the driver was charged with two counts of involuntary manslaughter.
+Authorities charged the driver with two counts of involuntary manslaughter.

 Investigations Find Details and Get to the Truth

-Due to the many layers of laws that are involved with bus safety, including international laws as in the 2005 case, there is often a question of who has jurisdiction and what laws are to be applied.
+Due to the many layers of laws that are involved with bus safety, there is often a question of who has jurisdiction.
+Laws applied to a case depend on Jurisdiction.
 In the Canada Coach case, an argument had been made that Canadian law should have applied instead of New York State law.
 The major difference between the two laws is that in Canada, the compensation that a jury may award to an injured plaintiff for pain and suffering as a result of an accident is capped.
 There is no cap in New York State.
 Taking the issue to the Court of Appeals, New York’s highest court, Marc Albert successfully argued that his case should follow New York State law.
 Ultimately he was able to recover significantly higher damages ($36M in total) than he would have under the Canadian system.

 When there is a bus accident, there are investigations to make sure that the bus had been properly maintained.
 Investigators will be able to see if the company had properly registered the vehicles and the drivers.
 They check the history of the bus including maintenance and any repairs that had been made.
-Investigators will even check the bus to be able to see if the documented work had actually been done.
-Investigators will also check the driver to make sure that they followed the laws regarding the number of hours of sleep and work.
+Investigators check buses to see if mechanics completed documented work.
+Investigators will check the driver to make sure that they followed the laws regarding hours of sleep and work.